glaucoma research foundation logo in black

 Catalyst for a Cure researchers have been taking necessary steps to move their studies from the laboratory to the clinic.

-During the past year, the Catalyst for a Cure (CFC) researchers have been taking necessary steps to move their studies from the laboratory to the clinic.
+During the past year, the Catalyst for a Cure (CFC2) researchers have been taking necessary steps to move their studies from the laboratory to the clinic.
 This will be an exciting and important next step to further test and evaluate a new glaucoma biomarker.

 Research Progress